johe123qwe/github-trending/README.md

 ## C#

+* 【2025-06-17】[modelcontextprotocol / csharp-sdk](https://github.com/modelcontextprotocol/csharp-sdk) - The official C# SDK for Model Context Protocol servers and clients.
+Maintained in collaboration with Microsoft.
 * 【2025-06-12】[not-nullptr / Aerochat](https://github.com/not-nullptr/Aerochat) - Native rewrite of Aerochat, a WLM 09 themed Discord client
 * 【2025-06-11】[umlx5h / LLPlayer](https://github.com/umlx5h/LLPlayer) - The media player for language learning, with dual subtitles, AI-generated subtitles, real-time translation, and more!
 * 【2025-06-07】[SteveDunn / Vogen](https://github.com/SteveDunn/Vogen) - A semi-opinionated library which is a source generator and a code analyser.
 It Source generates Value Objects